-* '78: The Boston Red Sox, A Historic Game, and a Divided City. in which Bill Reynolds does for Boston what Jonathan Mahler's The Bronx Is Burning did for New York, and Mitchell Nathanson's The Fall of the 1977 Phillies did for Philadelphia.
+* '78: The Boston Red Sox, A Historic Game, and a Divided City. in which Bill Reynolds does for Boston what Jonathan Mahler's The Bronx Is Burning did for New York, Mitchell Nathanson's The Fall of the 1977 Phillies did for Philadelphia, and Michael Fallon's new Dodgerland has since done for Los Angeles.
 It tells an epic urban tale of which the rise of the local baseball team is a large part of what life was like there in the late 1970s.
-It describes the run to the '75 Pennant, but also the Busing Crisis, and its denoument in "The Soiling of Old Glory."
+It describes the run to the '75 Pennant, but also the Busing Crisis, and its denouement in "The Soiling of Old Glory" at City Hall in '76.
 It also mentions the Blizzard of '78, and how it trapped people inside the Boston Garden during the Beanpot Tournament.

 * One Strike Away: The Story of the 1986 Red Sox, by Dan Shaughnessy of The Boston Globe, the man who's written more, and better, about the team than anyone.
 Lots of Sox fans hate him.
 That's reason enough for me to respect him.

 * The Curse of the Bambino, the 1990 book by Shaughnessy that popularized the phrase, though he admits that he didn't think of it.

 * Reversing the Curse: Inside the 2004 Red Sox.
 Shaughnessy finally gets to write the sequel.